alieksi/marvel-api-browser/README.md

     - [x] Add loader to block UI when getting information from API.
     - [x] Control user input and give proper error message on modal.
     - [x] Show all character list on UI.
-- ~~ Filtering character information according to specific properties.~~
+- [ ]  ~~Filtering character information according to specific properties.~~
-- [x] Add click event to search result for showing detailed information about character
+- [x] Add click event to search result for showing detailed information about character.
-- [x] Add key('Enter') event to search character
+- [x] Add key('Enter') event to search character.
-- [ ] Create pagination for search results.
+- [x] Create pagination for search results.

 # Attribution
-**Data provided by Marvel. © 2018 MARVEL**
+**Data provided by Marvel. © 2019 MARVEL**